sheerun/vim-polyglot/README.md

 A collection of language packs for Vim.

+One to rule them all, one to find them, one to bring them all and in the darkness bind them.

 - It **won't affect your startup time**, as all files are loaded only on demand.
 - Language packs are merged, not submoduled.
 It significantly speeds up installation time.
 - No support for esoteric languages (there is for modern ones like `slim` though).